Back To School Anxiety – What Can Parents Do?

 - Validate your child’s feelings—New experiences can feel really scary but working through issues helps us to grow.

 Often times, getting into this rhythm will do the trick of bringing solace and encouraging your child to adjust to their new environment.
 In the event that your child’s experience may need a more extensive method, the therapists at GroundWork are here to help.
 We practice utilizing the highly regarded and researched therapy technique that is Cognitive Behavioral Therapy or CBT.
-Through evidence-based therapy, we help our clients to reconstruct their unhelpful thought processes (School is not for me / I can’t handle it) and turn it into a rational thought process (everyone gets nervous, but we’re all going to be alright).
+Through evidence-based therapy, we help our clients to reconstruct their unhelpful thought processes (School is not for me / I can’t handle it) and turn it into a rational thought process (everyone gets nervous, but I’m going to be alright).

 It brings us great joy to be able to provide our clients with the necessary tools to work toward a happy and confident start back to school!
+At GroundWork, our CBT therapists specialize in school refusal and anxiety, and we’re here to help!